 When changing a Metric's logic you have the ability to determine if this change should apply retroactively or moving forward.

-This allows your operations team to have maximum flexibility in keeping process changes in-sync with Ambition Metrics.
+Using "version control" in your metric library allows your operations team to have maximum flexibility in keeping process changes in-sync with Ambition Metrics.

 How is Existing Data Impacted?